frederic-perez/AmE-dictionary/dictionary.md

 __box__ _soccer_ :es: portería?
 __boxcars__ _n_ _My best thorw of the die kept coming back boxcars, deuces, and treys._
 __bozos__ _n_
-__brace__ _v_
-__brace__ _v_ :seven: (braces, braced, bracing) A brace is a support that helps to steady or strengthen, and to brace is to prepare for something hard.
+__brace__ _v_ :eight: (braces, braced, bracing) A brace is a support that helps to steady or strengthen, and to brace is to prepare for something hard.
 So brace yourself for that impromptu meeting with your boss if you haven't been performing well. _Online media companies are bracing for change._
 __bracing__ _v_
 __bracketology__ _Daily bracketology updates._
 __brain drain__